 - 5.8.3 Offensive Language Adult: A student shall not use profane, obscene, or abusive language (written or oral) or gestures toward APS personnel or other adults on school property or at school sponsored events. - 5.8.4 Insubordination: All students shall comply with reasonable directions or commands of all authorized APS personnel or designees.
-This may include, but is not limited to, the directions of a staff member to remove themselves from the location of a disruptive situation, the directions of a staff member to identify themselves, and repeated violations of the school dress code.

-5.8.5 Public Displays of Affection (PDA): No student shall be engaged in amorous kissing, touching, other inappropriate displays of affection.
+This may include, but is not limited to, the directions of a staff member to remove themselves from the location of a disruptive situation, the directions of a staff member to identify themselves, and repeated violations of the school dress code. - 5.8.5 Public Displays of Affection (PDA): No student shall be engaged in amorous kissing, touching, other inappropriate displays of affection.

-5.8.1 - 5.8.5 Elementary Middle/High
+5.8.1 - 5.8.5 Eleme ntary Middle :/High

 Level 1 - 2 Minimum Maximum Minimum Maximum

 1 st Offense Administrative 3 days detention Administrative 3 days ISS

 Conference Conference

 2 nd Offense + 3 days detention 3 days OSS Saturday school 5 days OSS

 and/or 3 days ISS

-Combination of local interventions, supports, and disciplinary response may be appropriate
+Combination of flocal interventions, sur pports, and disciplinar y response may be appr opriate